oracle-cne/ocne/doc/cluster-management/upgrade.md

 Clusters managed with Cluster API have different update behavior than other providers.
 Nodes in a Cluster API managed cluster are never updated in place.
-All updates are perfomed by instantiating a new node and removing an existing one.
-Updates are initiated from the management cluster rather than targetting the managed cluster directly.
+All updates are performed by instantiating a new node and removing an existing one.
+Updates are initiated from the management cluster rather than targeting the managed cluster directly.
 To stage an update for a Cluster API managed cluster, use the kubeconfig for the management cluster and supply either the cluster configuration file or the name of the cluster.